-Allegations under the Title IX Policy are investigated by a trained Title IX investigator.
-Investigators are announced in an annual distribution of this policy to the University community, prospective students, and prospective employees.
+Allegations under the Title IX Policy are investigated by a trained Title IX investigator ("Investigator").
+Investigators are announced in an annual distribution of this policy to the Herzing University community, prospective students, and prospective employees.
 The list of Investigators and a description of the Title IX Hearing Board can be found in Appendix D. Title IX Investigators are trained in all aspects of the resolution process, and can serve in any of the following roles, at the direction of the Title IX Coordinator:

-- To provide sensitive intake for and initial advice pertaining to allegations - To investigate allegations - To act as process advisors to those involved in the Title IX process
+To provide sensitive intake for and initial advice pertaining to allegations

+To investigate allegations

+To act as process advisors to those involved in the Title IX process

-Title IX Investigators and members of the Title IX Hearing Board receive annual training organized by the Title IX Coordinator, including a review of University policies and procedures as well as applicable federal and state laws and regulations so that they can appropriately address allegations, provide accurate information to members of the community, protect safety and promote accountability.
-Training includes but is not limited to: how to appropriately remedy, investigate, render findings and determine appropriate sanctions in reference to allegations of sexual harassment and sexual misconduct; the University's Title IX policies and procedures; confidentiality and privacy; and applicable laws, regulations and federal regulatory guidance.
-All investigators and Title IX Hearing Board members are required to attend this annual training to be eligible to serve.
+Title IX Investigators and members of the Title IX Hearing Board receive annual training organized by the Title IX Coordinator, including a review of Herzing University policies and procedures as well as applicable federal and state laws and regulations so that they can appropriately address allegations, provide accurate information to members of the community, protect safety and promote accountability.
+Training includes but is not limited to: the definition of Sexual Harassment, the scope of Herzing's education program or activity, how to conduct an investigation and grievance process, including hearings, appeals, and informal resolution process, as applicable, how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias, any technology to be used at a live hearing, and on issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant.